nasa/cmr-graphql/README.md

 1. Subsequent queries will **not** accept new parameters, the search parameters provided in this initial query are used for *all* subsequent queries using the returned cursor value.
 2. Subsequent queries must be made **sequentially** (as of August 21, 2020) as the version of Elastic Search CMR uses does not support parallel queries using the same cursor value.

+##### Facets

+`facets` will return the data provided by CMR determined by which facets you requested in your query.
+In order for this data to be provided by CMR you will need to include the `includeFacets` parameter in your query.
+For more information regarding facets refer to the [CMR documentation](https://cmr.earthdata.nasa.gov/search/site/docs/search/api.html#facets).
+See below for a basic example:

+    {
+      collections(
+        includeFacets:"v2"
+      ) {
+        facets
+        items {
+          conceptId
+        }
+      }
+    }

 ##### Items